calico-cat-3333/10moons-t503-driver/README.md

 * 4 buttons on the tablet itself
 * Correct X and Y positioning
 * Pressure sensitivity
-* 2 buttons on the pen (This works fine on my device, but I can't guarantee that it will work fine on yours.)
+* 2 buttons on the pen (See "Buttons on the Pen" section below)

 Tablet has 4096 levels in both axes and 2047 levels of pressure.

+## Buttons on the Pen

+Buttons on the pen works fine on my device, but I can't guarantee that it will work fine on yours.

+The second button on the pen (with a '-' on it) can be configured with the official windows driver, changing the configuration will make this driver not detect this button.
+So, if this driver does not detect this button, you can open the configuration program on windows and reset this button to its default value.

 ## How to use